Dealing With Sports Injuries

-- Acute traumatic injuries, such as fractures, sprains, strains, concussions, and cuts, usually happen after a blow or force — like getting tackled in football or wiping out while skateboarding.
+- Acute traumatic injuries are things like fractures, sprains and strains, concussions, and cuts.
+They usually happen after a blow or force — like getting tackled in football or wiping out while skateboarding.

-- Overuse injuries (also called chronic injuries) include things like stress fractures and tendonitis.
-They happen over a period of time, usually from repetitive training, such as running, overhand throwing, or serving a ball in tennis.
-Though they may seem minor, overuse injuries can be just as damaging as acute injuries.
-If they’re not treated, chronic injuries usually get worse over time.
+- Overuse injuries include things like stress fractures and tendonitis.
+These injuries are also called chronic injuries because they happen over time, usually from repetitive training, like running, overhand throwing, or serving a ball in tennis.
+Overuse injuries can be just as damaging as acute injuries, even though they might not seem serious at first.
+If they're not treated, they usually get worse.

 You can get a sports injury anywhere on your body.
 Here are some key points to know about common sports injuries.

 Head and Neck Injuries

 Serious head and neck injuries happen most often in athletes who play contact sports (like football or rugby) or sports with the potential for falling accidents, such as horseback riding and gymnastics.